w3f/polkadot-wiki/docs/learn/learn-bridges.md

 ---
-id: learn-bridges
-title: Bridges
+title: Blockchain Bridges
-sidebar_label: Bridges
-description: Bridges and Examples of Common Bridges.
-keywords: [bridges, cross-chain, bridge methods]
-slug: ../learn-bridges
+description: Learn about blockchain bridges, their role in cross-chain communication, and trustless designs for secure interoperability.
 ---

 Bridges are vital infrastructure, enabling cross-chain communication between technically diverse